-This easy marshmallow fluff is sticky, sweet and perfect for topping or filling desserts!
-It’s a simple homemade recipe with only 6 ingredients and a hint of vanilla flavor.
+This homemade marshmallow fluff is sticky, sweet and perfect for topping or filling desserts!
+Made with 6 pantry ingredients, a hint of vanilla and 20 minutes of hands-on time.

 This post may contain affiliate links.
 Read disclosure policy.

-The next time you run out of marshmallow crème for frozen s’mores, try your hand at making this fluff recipe!
-You may even eat it by the spoonful.
+The next time you run out of marshmallow crème for frozen s’mores, skip the store and make your own, you may end up eating it by the spoonful.

 Why This Recipe Works